luxi-huang/NotAnyMike.github.io/_posts/2019-09-23-Error-State-Extended-Kalman-Filter.md

 $$

 Here we are making simplifying assumptions about the world.
 First, the velocity $$v$$ and the steering $$\delta$$  of the next step will be the same as before which is a weak assumption.
-The strong assumption is that the heading or yaw of the car $$\alpha$$ is also the same.
+The strong assumption is that the heading or yaw of the car $$\theta$$ is the same.
+Notice we are not using the steering but we still track it, it will be useful later.
 We can incorporate the kinematic model here to make the prediction more robust.
-But that will be adding non-linearities (and so far it is a linear KF) so for now, let's work with a simple environment and later on we can make things more interesting.
+But that will be adding non-linearities (and so far it is a linear KF).
+For now, let's work with a simple environment and later on we can make things more interesting.

 This prediction can be re-formulated in matrix form as